Learn how to file your VAT return and record your tax payment in QuickBooks Online.

 If you haven’t already, make sure everything is accurate before you file.

-- Go to Taxes, then select VAT.
-Check which return is due this month, then select Prepare return.
+- Go to VAT.
+In the Returns tab, check which return is due this month, then select Prepare return.

-- Review your VAT.
+- Review your tax.
 Make sure everything is correct.
-If you need to add an adjustment for things like credits, discounts, or corrections, select Adjust.
+If you need to add an adjustment, select Adjust.

 - Take note of your gross sales, taxable sales, tax due, and adjustment amount (if you added one).
-You’ll need these numbers later when you fill out your VAT return form.
+You’ll need these numbers later when you fill out your tax return form.

-- After you have done with updating the details in the returns, select Mark as filed or Submit to HMRC.
+- After you have done with updating the details in the returns, select Mark as filed.

 - Select Continue.